 Here’s how it works: Choose one day to invite everyone to join a video call.
 Have everyone share what they’re going to work on, then, leaving your cameras on, mute your mics and work on your tasks.
 Come together for breaks and at the end of the session to share what you achieved.

-There are different ways to track people’s progress.
-I’m a fan of project tracking because it allows for greater autonomy, and it’s easier to match project deliverables to Key Performance Indicators (KPIs).
+You can track people’s progress through multiple means.
+I’m a fan of project tracking because it allows for greater autonomy, and it’s easier to match project deliverables to KPIs.

 Use the same project management system for everyone in the company, whether they work on-site or remotely.
-Next, spend some time familiarizing everyone with your project management system so they know how to use it.
+Next, spend some time familiarizing everyone with the system so they know how to use it.

 Choose the right project management tool